 Anyone who knows me knows I love to chill.
-I’m one of those people who leaps into sweatpants the second I walk into the door.
-Quiet time alone is how I recover from draining social events.
+The sweatpants are on the moment I walk through the door.
 So when the wellness world started preaching the gospel of rest, I didn’t just listen.
 I immersed.
-Rotting away on the couch was “necessary for my mental health.”
+Extensive time on the couch was “necessary for my mental health.”

 Rest vs Disengagement